 Water to the coach is either street water through a hose, or the 12v water system that has about 30 gallons of water.
 I added a house sized filter to filter all water going into the coach, so we’ll see if it was worth the effort.
 I feel better about it already, so I guess it was.

 The bathroom works well, the shower is tight but easy to use, (I’ve taken a shower already, and good news; will continue) and the toilet works, well, like a toilet.
-Ridding oneself of the grey and black water tank contents seems to always be portrayed as *icky*, but it was no problem for us.
-I suppose we’ve had too many *icky* things to do, in too many of the jobs we’ve had.
-Good for us now I guess.
+Ridding oneself of the grey and black water tank contents seems to always be portrayed as *icky*, but it was no problem.
+I suppose I’ve had too many *icky* things to do, in too many of the jobs I’ve had.
+Good for me now I guess.

-For us, this is the Goldilocks RV; not too big, not too small; it’s just right, and we’ll keep you posted on things we discover/research/need/find, as we use it more.
+For me, this is the Goldilocks RV; not too big, not too small; it’s just right, and we’ll keep you posted on things we discover/research/need/find, as we use it more.